-Probably half of Norway and Sweden’s population died.
-Researchers now know more and more about the

-  catastrophic year of 536.
+Half of Norway and Sweden’s population may have died.
+Researchers now know more and more about the catastrophic year of 536.

 "First came the Fimbul winter that lasted three years.
-This was a warning of the coming of Ragnarok,

-  when everything living on Earth came to an end. "
+This was a warning of the coming of Ragnarok, when everything living on Earth came to an end. "

 This is how the story of the long harsh winter, called the Fimbul winter in Norwegian, begins, both in Norse mythology and in the Finnish national work of epic poetry, the Kalevala.